litexlang/litex-official-documents/How_Litex_Works/Litex_vs_Lean_Set_Theory_Examples.md

 This document compares [Litex](https://litexlang.com) and [Lean](https://leanprover.github.io) in expressing set-theoretic statements through side-by-side code examples.
 Set is *the most basic concept in mathematics*, and through sets we can observe the similarities and differences between Litex and other formal languages.

 Lean, the most popular formal language in the world and the language that Litex community deeply appreciate, is chosen to compare with Litex.
-We show Litex offers a more natural and intuitive way to express basic mathematical statements, which addresses Lean's shortcomings in usability.
+We show Litex offers a more natural way to express some basic mathematical statements.
 Star the [Litex GitHub](https://github.com/litexlang/golitex) if you like Litex!

 ---